ohbriansung/hotelApp/README.md

 ## Acknowledgment

-This project is for academic purpose only.
+This project is for academic purposes only.

 ## Other References
 0. [University of San Francisco](https://www.usfca.edu/)